THUDM/GLM-4/finetune_demo/README_en.md

 # GLM-4-9B Chat dialogue model fine-tuning

-In this demo, you will experience how to fine-tune the glm-4-9b dialogue open source model (visual understanding model is not supported).
+In this demo, you will experience how to fine-tune the GLM-4-9B-Chat open source model (visual understanding model is not supported).
 Please strictly follow the steps in the document to avoid unnecessary errors.

 ## Hardware check

 **The data in this document are tested in the following hardware environment.
 The actual operating environment requirements and the video memory occupied by the operation are slightly different.
 Please refer to the actual operating environment. **
 Test hardware information:

 + OS: Ubuntu 22.04